spillingweb/empresa-ideal/README.md

 # Empresa Ideal

-A simple Laravel CRUD app using Inertia.js, React.js and Typescript.
+A simple Laravel + Inertia + React + Typescript app displaying a list of clients, and allowing users to create, update and delete clients.

 ## How to install